 Students are encouraged to read education material ahead of the seminar.
 Last lecture will include introductory visit of our department in BIOCEV.

-Title: CELL BIOLOGY II: Stem cell biology versus proliferation and differentiation control
+Title: CELL BIOLOGY : Stem cell biology versus proliferation and differentiation control

 Regulatory mechanisms in normal cell differentiation including transcription factors and their effector pathways.
 Biology of stem cells and tissue transplantation.
 Regulation of cell cycle and its detection.